This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Start buying maternity clothes

-If you’re at the beginning of the second trimester, it may be several weeks before you’re sporting that beach ball bump you’ve been dreaming about.
+If you’re at the beginning of your second trimester, it may be several weeks before you’re sporting that beach ball bump you’ve been dreaming about.

 But that doesn’t necessarily mean it’s too early to start buying maternity clothes.